nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M06 - Web Basics and Spring MVC/L2 - Expanding Our First Controller.md

 ## Error Handling Problems

 There are a few things to address here.
-We’ll, of course, dedicate a full lesson to improving our exception/error handling, so we won’t fix these here.
-But let’s at least have a quick look at what the problems are.

 One is that **we’re seeing the raw exception here** which is obviously not ideal.